Hiram College Library: 1900 to 1950

+The change of the century witnessed changes in the college administration, curriculum, library operations, faculty, and students.
+Hiram College President Miner Lee Bates initiated a six-year growth plan that doubled student enrollment, donations, and the endowment fund.
+Although President Bates has been credited for making numerous significant contributions to the financial and academic health of the College, Mary Bosworth Treudley, Wellesley College Sociology Professor, believes that his appointment of Jessie J. Smith as librarian to be his most important achievement.
+During her thirty-one years as librarian, Miss Smith became: an innovator of new library techniques and training; an advocate for library funding from the college's budget; a leading force in the establishment of a long-term book purchasing program; and an architectural consultant for the rebuilding of the library after the fire of 1939.
+Miss Smith's most valuable contribution to the library and its operation, according to John H. Stein, to be the student training program she designed and instituted.
+This library training course consisted of one class hour and two hours of supervised work per week for one school year.
+Although this course was not required and students received no credit for it, Miss Smith had so many volunteers that she had to choose only the top ten best students to serve as library aids.
+Besides her work at Hiram, Miss Smith has been credited for founding the Portage County Library, as well as helping to reorganize libraries at Heidelberg and Denison Colleges.
+Miss Smith died at the age of 93 in 1964 and as a provision of her will, left a donation of her land to be used as a future site for a new library building.

 A newer, more modern building was erected with a main reading room on the lower floor and a browsing room above.
 The card catalog was saved from fire damage and much of the lost book collection was replaced.
 The west end of the browsing room was designated the Vachel Lindsay Room, and the east end as the Adelaide Robbins Rhodes Room.
 In 1962 this area was converted into the Geidlinger Music Room.

 In 1948 a further addition to the south side of the Library was built, again with funds from the Teachout Foundation.
 Finally, a fourth addition was necessary by 1963.
 This expanded the building westward toward Dean Street and effectively doubled the size of the Library once again.
 Included were rooms for the newly planned Archives and Special Collections.
 It was made possible by a substantial gift from Mr. and Mrs. Harley C. Price, and the Library was renamed the Teachout-Price Memorial Library.
 During the 1970s the Library came to share space with newer services, the Media Center and the Dray Computer Center, both on the lower level of the building.
 The Media Center became administratively incorporated into the Library.